Randgalt/expressive-java/README.md

 ## The Example

 For me, the most expressive feature of Scala is its case classes with pattern matching.
 Once you’ve coded with this feature you’ll never want to return to the alternatives.
-This blog post shows Java’s progress towards equalling Scala’s case class feature.
+This repo shows Java’s progress towards equalling Scala’s case class feature.
 It’s unlikely that Java will ever completely match Scala but it will get close.

 Shown here is a very old interpreter from the [Scala examples website](https://www.scala-lang.org/old/node/56.html).
 It’s not meant to represent current idiomatic Scala nor is it meant to be a definitive example.
 However, it’s simple, fits on one page and shows the expressiveness of case classes.

 Two Java attempts are shown.
-One in Java 15 taking advantage of records and pattern matching for instance-of.
+One in Java 15 taking advantage of records and pattern matching for instanceof.
 The other in Java 8.

 ## Java 15 Attempt